stangreg/Ignitron/README.md

 An ESP32 based foot pedal to communicate with the Spark Amp and App via Bluetooth LE.

-Sparky gives you full control over your presets:
+Sparky gives you full control over your Spark Amp:
 * Switch between the four **hardware presets**
 * Switch between **custom saved presets** organized in banks
 * **Activate / Deactivate effects** for the selected preset